 He was calm with me though.
 As children, Frankie and I had many freckles.
 We used to play “Dot to Dot” with them.
 There were times when we tried to draw pictures with our freckles.
 Mom would try to remove our pictures because we always drew them with a pen.

-Frankie went to the neighborhood store that was half a block away.
-He went there by himself crossing the street.
-We had a fence that we were never to leave.
-Ernest the owner of the neighborhood store knew our family.
-Ernest thought Frankie was cute and gave him a job.
+The following day Ernest asked my mother to let Frankie work at the store Ernest thought Frankie was cute and gave him a job.
 Frankie swept the floors at the store.
 I was very surprised because Frankie was too young to even do things around our home.

 Ernest asked him, “What salary do you want?”
 Frankie then said he wanted Juicy Fruit Gum for his Mother.
 Ernest then said that was fine but, he was also going to give all the broken cookies to him from the cookie barrel.
 There were a lot of broken cookies and mother didn’t care, she had the broken cookies with her coffee.